 “The budget was an appeal to Labor’s base, and while it may have spurred its vote with lower-income groups, the poll shows older, wealthier people are against it,” Newspoll Chief Executive Officer Martin O’Shannessy said in a phone interview today.
 “That’s creating a division that may be difficult for the government to manage come the next election.”

-Gillard, a former labor lawyer whose party lacks a majority in parliament, is fighting to overcome setbacks that have weakened her control of the 150-seat lower house.
+Gillard, Australia’s first female prime minister, is fighting to overcome setbacks that have weakened her control of the 150-seat lower house.

 Australia’s unemployment rate fell to 4.9 percent from 5.2 percent in March, the lowest since April 2011.